chriseidhof/chriseidhofnl/content/post/protocols-in-swift.md

 }
 ```

 Today's goal is to make `ListNode` conform to the `Collection` protocol.
-It's actually fairly easy, but it's almost impossible to figure it out by just looking at the documentation.
+It's actually fairly easy, but it's almost impossible to figure it out by just looking at the types.
+The documentation tells us which methods to implement, but why is it like that?
 Even though the protocol is clearly specified, it's not so easy to see what you need to do.
-Let's give it a try without doing anything, and see what the compiler tells us:
+Let's give it a try without looking at the documentation, and see what the compiler tells us:

 ```swift